Struggling to find great content to share on social media?

 If you want to know when your best time to post is, you’ll need to dig into your analytics.

 Armed with that information, you can make data-driven decisions.

 True Social Metrics is a tool I use daily to better understand when and how my audience is spending their time online.

 Analyzing the data lets you see when your customers are interacting with you online.
 Rather than throwing posts out hoping for an outcome, you predict it with data.

-Once you know your best times to post, take those and add them to your favorite social media management tool.
-For me, that’s Post Planner and Sprout Social.
+Once you know your best times to post, take those, and add them to your favorite social media management tool.
+For me, that’s Agorapulse and Sprout Social.

-In Post Planner, I can add those times to my unique Plan.
+In Agorapulse, I can add those times to my Queue.
 Now here’s where the automation comes in.